 NOTE: While VRAM is important, VRAM is not the only determinant of a superior graphics card.
 For example, the Vega 64 is significantly faster in addition to the larger amount of VRAM.
 Also, more VRAM offers benefits when working with large frame sizes, multiple video streams (i.e. multicam), multiple displays, and complex motion graphics.

-Larry’s recommendation: Upgrade to the Vega 64 graphics card.
+Larry’s recommendation: Upgrade to the Vega 64 graphics card or better.

 The 32 GB default RAM is fine for virtually all editing.
 If, on the other hand, you run multiple applications at once – say FCP X, Motion, Compressor, Photoshop and a web browser – 64 GB of RAM is better.